cameronelliott/LimeVideoSDK/docfx_project/samples/samples.md

 This sample shows transcoding of video.
 By default it takes H.264 input, and writes H.264 output.
 It transcodes Big Buck Bunny to a new bitstream.
-The class StreamTranscoder is passed a stream and frames are read back one by one and written to disk.
+The class StreamTranscoder is passed a stream for the compressed video input, and frames are read back one by one and then written to disk.
+There is also a benchmark mode, where disk i/o is avoided in order to measure performance.

 <a name="Decoder1"></a>
 ### Decoder1 C# Sample